playn/playn.github.io/docs/overview.md

 As mentioned above, the high-level graphics APIs use [TileSource] to simplify the handling of asynchronously loaded images.
-You can load an [Image] asynchronously and stuff it into an [ImageLayer] and it will simply display nothing until the `Image` is done loading.
+You can load an [Image] asynchronously and stuff it into an [ImageLayer] and it will simply display nothing until the image is done loading.
 Similarly, you can extract an [Image.Region] from a still-loading image, pass that to an [ImageLayer] and everything will just work.

 That said, sometimes you just have to generate a `Texture` from an `Image` and that can't happen until the image is loaded.
-You can use [Image.textureAsync] to obtain an `RFuture` which completes with the image's texture or you can wait directly on `Image.state`.
+You can use `Image.textureAsync` to obtain an [RFuture] which completes with the image's texture or you can wait directly on `Image.state`.

 Sounds are also loaded asynchronously, but the developer is almost entirely shielded from that